Tommertom/svelte-ionic-npm/README.md

 </p>
 <brt>

-<b>NPM library to go along with the Ionic Svelte integration demostrated at ionicsvelte.firebaseapp.com.</b>
+<h1>NPM library to go along with the Ionic Svelte integration demostrated at ionicsvelte.firebaseapp.com.</h1>
+Active version: 0.5.2

 <br>
 ## How to get started with this library?
 Start a new SvelteKit project (or Svelte with Vite, even though I prefer Kit)